pravinboopathy/spearfish/README.md

 ---

-Tired of mashing `⌘-Tab` through dozens of windows to find the one you need? **Spearfish** is a lightweight macOS menu bar app that lets you mark your most-used windows and jump to them instantly with keyboard shortcuts.
+A fast, keyboard-driven **window switcher for macOS**.
+Inspired by [Harpoon](https://github.com/ThePrimeagen/harpoon/tree/harpoon2), Spearfish lets you mark windows and jump to them instantly — no more cycling through `⌘-Tab`.

+**Spearfish** is a lightweight menu bar app that brings Harpoon-style navigation to your desktop.
+Mark your most important windows, assign them to slots, and switch between them with a single keystroke.
+Perfect for developers, designers, and power users who want a better **macOS window manager** alternative.

 No more cycling.
 No more hunting.
 Just strike.